|

 you in advance for your cooperation!

-accomodations will also be rustic. bring a sleeping bag and pad
+Accomodations will also be rustic.
+Bring a sleeping bag and pad

 to get cozy in the yert, or bring a tent if you want more privacy.

-also, bring flashlight, warm layers and boots.
+Also, bring flashlight, warm layers and boots.

 facilitators: Marisha Auerbach and Nala Walla

-cost: sliding scale $100 to $60 or trade. please
+cost: sliding scale $100 to $60 or trade.
+Please

 contact us to arrange.

-date/time: january 27/28, 1pm saturday to 4pm
+date/time: January 27/28, 1pm Saturday to 4pm

-south of Olympia) |
+Oakville, WA (40 minutes south of Olympia)

-OPEPO Children's Diversity Training Through Participatory Performance |
+OPEPO Children's Diversity Training Through Participatory Performance

-the Bcollective and the Harmonica
+The Bcollective and the Harmonica

 Pocket team up to provide an afternoon of interdisciplinary